NationalSecurityAgency/skills-docs/docs/dashboard/install-guide.md

 ## Database

-By default skills dashboards stores its data into embedded in-memory H2 database.
+By default the skills dashboard stores its data into an embedded in-memory H2 database.
 That data is ephermal and will not persist between restarts.
-While this is a great way to get started quickly is obviously is not appropriate for development, test or production installation.
+While this is a great way to get started quickly it is obviously not appropriate for a test or production installation.
 Please note that you can easily add a property (discussed below) to make embedded H2 database persist to disk, however we don't recommend using
 H2 database in a production install.